-Next week it is a decade since the original six TED talks were posted online, on 27 June 2006.
+Next week is an internet anniversary: it marks 10 years since the first six TED talks were posted online, on 27 June 2006.

 by Sir Ken Robinson